HiranmoyChowdhury/Book-Bazar/README.md

 # Book Bazar
 An API server that can be used as a backend for an e-bookstore.
-This server is built using cobra CLI, go-chi/chi, Basic Auth, JWT Auth, RESTful API using go.
+This server is built using cobra CLI, go-chi/chi, Basic Auth, JWT Auth and RESTful API using go.
+## Installation